Skip to content

 No, and that’s intentional.
 Most AI tools (like ChatGPT) are non-deterministic.
 That means every time you regenerate you get a brand new document and you’d have to re-review line by line — so it doesn’t actually save you time.
 Estate Engine uses deterministic, attorney-approved templates.
 Every document is the result of structured inputs and explicit template logic, not language model prediction.
 This means consistent, reviewable, jurisdiction-specific output every time.
 The attorney controls every drafting decision.

 Yes.
-Estate Engine offers a 14-day free trial with no credit card required.
-You can build and test your workflow before committing.
+Estate Engine offers a free trial with no credit card required.
+You can build and test a fully customizable workflow and send test plans to yourself before committing.

 Support is available directly.
 Solo practitioners don’t get routed to a general help queue — you can reach someone who understands the product and the workflow.